HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fall short of doing what I needed, and I didn't want to just pick something familiar and move on.

-Maybe it was the Difficult Times We're Living Through.
+Maybe my obstinacy was explained by the Difficult Times We're Living Through.

 But I started out in this business as a designer, so design just matters a lot to me in general.

-And I'm thinking a lot about about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
-This requires a solid underlying design system that is **modular and composable**.
+And I've been thinking a lot about about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
+To pull this off, I'll need a solid underlying design system that is **modular and composable**.

 And the **developer experience** of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating new